752963e64/AwfuLite/README.md

 ### Some TODO

 ```
+- I want selection store to atleast work in lite... workaround can be applied with xsel if it exists.
+- bottom file navigator is a bit ill... to be reworked with abrain :Ð.
 - dynamic font scaling...
 - add a debug mode to docview... surface usually split verticaly to print step information
 - abrupt selections kills the feel someone human did it... gotta test smooth methods :Ð